furkankamer/itucsdb1932/docs/source/user/member1.rst

 Students' Etudes Page
 ^^^^^^^^^^^^^^^

-When logged in as student, a list of etudes appears on the screen.
+When logged in as a student, a list of etudes appears on the screen.
 From that is every row has the information of etudes and also a radio button which is used to select an etude to register.
 Only one etude can be selected at the same time.
-When you select an etude, you should click submit button.
+When you select an etude, you should click the submit button.
 If no etude of yours overlaps with these it registers successfully.
 Else it will show a warning about overlap.

 .. figure:: ../img/fsetudes.png